Tanzania Northern Safari Circuit Wildlife

 What to expect from Tanzania’s Northern Safari Circuit

-The four main parks and conservation areas that traditionally comprise Tanzania’s Northern Safari Circuit can be covered in an itinerary of around a week, giving safari0goers around two days in each location.
+The four wildlife areas that comprise Tanzania’s Northern Safari Circuit can be covered in an itinerary of around a week.
+This gives travellers around two days in each location.
 This should be more than enough time, with a couple of game drives each day, to tick off all but the shiest of plains species.
-Of course, the longer you have, the more attuned to the savannah ecosystem you will become!
+However, of course, the longer you have, the more attuned to the savannah ecosystem you will become!

 To capture animals at their most active, game drives are usually scheduled for the early morning or late afternoon.
 This gives you time to relax at a good viewing spot or with a glass of something cool during the hotter middle hours of the day.

 Game viewing within almost all the protected areas of the Northern Safari Circuit is limited to game drives, although a few of the more specialist camps do permit walking safaris.
 When it comes to accommodation, visitors have the choice of both larger camps and smaller lodges.
-Smaller lodges are well-worth the extra cost if your budget stretches this far, since they offer a far more intimate safari experience all round.
+Smaller lodges and camps are well-worth the extra cost if your budget stretches this far.
+Smaller lodges and camps, all round, offer a far more intimate safari experience.

 A national park that needs no introduction, the Serengeti covers more than 14,500 square kilometres of northern Tanzania.
 Equivalent in size to Belgium or the US state of Ohio, its name, meaning ‘endless plains,’ is still very apt.